Azim-Ahmed/animation-react/README.md

-# This is a animational components based
+# This repository is a animational components based

 ## use the fork to get in your profile.